YconquestY/cs-629/README.md

 endinterface
 ```

-To find out if hardware design is easier than software for spatial computing, you decide to design your own chip for spatial computation that can compute 16x16 matrix
+The goal is to explore a first simple design that can compute 16x16 matrix
 multiplication ($C = A * B$) with 32-bit integer elements.
-To simulate the spatial computing chip, your chip needs to perform many matrix multiplications.
-You decide to encapsulate the matrix multiplication logic in a module mkMatrixMultiplyFolded that implements the above interface MM.
+Your design will needs to perform many matrix multiplications, so you decide to encapsulate the matrix multiplication logic in a module mkMatrixMultiplyFolded that implements the above interface MM.
 You will need to implement this module.

-The module mkMatrixMultiplyFolded is instantiated inside your chip, and the chip can send and receive data from the module using its method calls.
-When the chip wants to do a matrix multiplication operation ($C = A * B$), it needs to first load the data into the module for the $A$ and $B$ matrices.
-It's impractical to load in all 16x16 32-bit values from the chip at once, so the chip writes in the data one row at a time.
-The chip will attempt to call methods `write_row_a` and `write_row_b` with the $A$ and $B$ matrices' data for each row until all the data is fed into the module.
-Once all the data is fed in, the chip will call `start `to initiate the matrix multiplication.
-After the chip starts the calculation, it will attempt to read the response using `resp_row_c`, which returns each row of the matrix product ($C$) one at a time.
+One can send and receive data from the module using its method calls.
+When the design wants to do a matrix multiplication operation ($C = A * B$), it needs to first load the data into the module for the $A$ and $B$ matrices.
+It's impractical to load in all 16x16 32-bit values from the outside at once, so the interface writes the data one row at a time.
+The testbench that tests your design will attempt to call methods `write_row_a` and `write_row_b` with the $A$ and $B$ matrices' data for each row until all the data is fed into the module.
+Once all the data is fed in, the testbench will call `start `to initiate the matrix multiplication.
+After your module starts the calculation, the testbench will attempt to read the response using `resp_row_c`, which returns each row of the matrix product ($C$) one at a time.

 It will continue calling `resp_row_c` until the chip has collected all the rows (0-15).
-The module will need to use BRAMs to store the large amount of data for each matrix; BRAM $A$ and BRAM $B$ for the input matrices' data and BRAM $C$ for the output matrix data.
+To get experience in using request/response memories, your module will need to use BRAMs to store the data corresponding to each matrix; BRAM $A$ and BRAM $B$ for the input matrices' data and BRAM $C$ for the output matrix data.

-The rest of your chip doesn't know how your module is implemented, so it will attempt to call the interface methods as soon as the outer logic is ready (which is likely sooner than the internal calculation logic will finish).
+The testbench doesn't know how your module is implemented, so it will attempt to call the interface methods as soon as the outer logic is ready (which is likely sooner than the internal calculation logic will finish).
 You should use what you learned about guards to ensure that the module doesn't accept any interface method calls that the module isn't ready for.

 ## Summary